Litlyx/litlyx/docs/docs/getstarted/import.md

 ---

 # Install & Import LitLyx
-Installing and integrating LitLyx into your code is simpler than anything else you've tried so far. 🔥 **with just 1 min setup! ⏱️**
+Installing and integrating LitLyx into your code is simpler than anything else you've tried so far.

 **To install LitLyx, run the following command:**

+You can use `yarn`, `npm`, `pnpm`, `bun`.
+We use npm because is the more simple.

 ```bash
 npm i litlyx